SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Defines activity stances for a game entity.
 These stances define which abilities will be used without player interaction when the game entity is idle.

 **stances**
-Stance definitions for the game entity as `aux.game_entity_stance.GameEntityStance` objects.
+Stance definitions for the game entity.

 ## ability.type.Gather